 - Follow instructions provided by VDH and the CDC.

 - If you are severely ill, call 911, share your concerns with the dispatcher and EMS before making contact with personnel who respond.
+(Please do not call 911 or the City's non-emergency number for questions about COVID-19.)

 - Avoid close contact with people who are sick.